 That’s a profit increase of 12.6%!

-If you have a virtual terminal and POS credit card processing system, you can greatly reduce fees with a cash discount program.
+If you have a virtual terminal and POS credit card processing system, you can greatly reduce fees with a surcharge program.

 Here’s how it works: